2.5 Institutional Policy on Disability

 953 Danby Road

 Ithaca, NY 14850

 Ithaca College, a "public accommodation" pursuant to the Americans with Disabilities Act, will provide reasonable accommodations to campus visitors with disabilities.
-For information regarding campus accessibility and accommodations for College sponsored events, please contact the Office of Equal Opportunity Compliance at 607-274-3909.
+For information regarding campus accessibility and accommodations for College sponsored events, please contact the Office of Human Resources at 607-274-8000.
 To request an accommodation, please contact the event sponsor at least ten days prior to the event/visit.